White Lady: Wales

-In Welsh tradition, Y Ladi Wen (The White Lady) or Dynes Mewn Gwyn (Woman in white) is a common apparition in the Celtic Mythology of Wales.
+Y Ladi Wen (The White Lady) or Dynes Mewn Gwyn (Woman in white) is a common apparition in the Celtic Mythology of Wales and Welsh folklore.
 Dressed in white, and most common at Calan Gaeaf (the Welsh Halloween), she was often evoked to warn children about bad behaviour.
 Y Ladi Wen is characterized in various ways including being a terrifying ghost who may ask for help if you speak to her.

 Y Ladi Wen is also associated with restless spirits guarding hidden treasures, with perhaps the best-known example of this at Ogmore, Bridgend.
 The Ogmore apparition story is also noteworthy for containing many of the archetypal aspects common to such Celtic and Welsh stories, including a hidden cauldron, changing physical characteristics, and a chastising morality.
 Here, a spirit was long said to wander the area until a man finally approached her.
 When such a man eventually did so, the spirit led him to a treasure (a cauldron filled with gold) hidden under a heavy stone within the old tower of Ogmore Castle and allowed the man to take half the treasure for himself.
 However, the man later returned and took more of the treasure.
 This angered the spirit, who, with her fingers turning into claws, attacked the man as he returned home.
 The man became gravely ill but only died once he had confessed his greed.
 After that, an ailment known as Y Ladi Wen's revenge was said to befall any person who died before disclosing hidden treasure.

 Welsh topography inspired by sightings and tales of Y Ladi Wen can be found throughout Wales.
 The village of Ewenny has both a White Lady's Meadow and White Lady's Lane, and St Athan also has a tradition of Y Ladi Wen.